mmnavarr/ts-sqs/README.md

-# AWS SQS Consumer x Publisher
+# LOCAL AWS SQS Consumer x Publisher

-This project includes products: An SQS `consumer` and an SQS `publisher`.
+This project includes an locally runnable SQS `consumer` and an SQS `publisher`.
 Both can be used as a standalone application consuming & publishing from an SQS queue (local and remote) but this repository will show you how to run it locally.

 ElasticMQ is a message queue system, offering an actor-based Scala and an SQS-compatible REST (query) interface.
 It runs in-memory and is extremely performant.
 For these reasons, it's the perfect way to locally publish SQS-compatible messages for development and testing purposes.